 Rack Mounted Computers Alleviate Heat and Manage Cabling

-Rack mounted computers aren’t just installed in racks because it’s convenient; heat plays a major factor in the design for mounts.
+Rack mounted computers aren't just installed in racks because it's convenient; heat plays a major factor in the design for mounts.
 Imagine gathering several tower computers together in a room, connecting them haphazardly, flicking the power switch, and letting the computers sit without ventilation.
-That’s the equivalent of putting a computer in the oven for several hours—that infrastructure won’t last.
-Without a proper structure with the right industrial computers in place to route heat and wires, the server room in question will cook every component within it.
+That's the equivalent of putting a computer in the oven for several hours—that infrastructure won't last.
+Without a proper structure with the right rugged mini PCs in place to route heat and wires, the server room in question will cook every component within it.
 In a server rack mount computer configuration, there are layout designs called hot/cold aisle configurations.
-They’re in place to ensure hot and cold air don’t mix.
-That’s why rack mounted computers have a superior design over consumer-grade PCs—since they will be functioning as “always on,” it’s important to design their cases in a matter so that they’re easily removable if need be and cold/hot air can flow liberally throughout their vents.
+They're in place to ensure hot and cold air don't mix.
+That's why rack mounted computers have a superior design over consumer-grade PCs—since they will be functioning as "always on," it's important to design their cases in a matter so that they're easily removable if need be and cold/hot air can flow liberally throughout their vents.

 DIN Rail Computers Are Uniform